Fandango (1985 film): Production

 Principal photography began in the spring of 1983 at a number of locations, primarily in Texas, including Alpine, Austin, El Paso, Fort Davis, Lajitas, Marathon, Marfa, Monahans, Pyote, Pecos, and San Elizario.
 Big Bend Ranch State Park in Texas (where Dom was located) and Tulsa, Oklahoma, were also prominent in the film.

-The skydiving sequence in Fandango is shot-for-shot taken from Kevin Reynolds's USC thesis film, Proof from 1980.
+The skydiving sequence in Fandango is shot-for-shot taken from Kevin Reynolds's University of Southern California thesis film, Proof, from 1980.
 Spielberg had seen a copy of Proof and offered to produce the project, which became Fandango, through his company, Amblin Entertainment.

 The supposed backdrop of downtown Dallas where Truman Sparks flies to is actually Tulsa, Oklahoma, in 1984.
 The aerial sequence was filmed with the assistance of the Commemorative Air Force (then known as the Confederate Air Force), which has its main headquarters in Texas.
 The screen credits note: "Special thanks to the Confederate Air Force for their assistance in making this motion picture."

 Release

 Warner Bros. delayed the release of the film reportedly because the then-unknown cast made the movie "unreleasable".
-After viewing a completed cut of the film, Reynolds also noted script problems, and in March 1984 he was allowed a four-day reshoot.
+After viewing a completed cut of the film, Reynolds also noted script problems, and in March 1984, he was allowed a four-day reshoot.

 The film was finally released by Warner Bros. in a limited release in New York City and Los Angeles on January 25, 1985.
-It earned a reported a $50,437 gross from twenty-seven theaters, and ultimately grossed less than US$100,000.
+It earned a reported $50,437 from 27 theaters, and ultimately grossed less than US$100,000.

 Spielberg was said to be disappointed with the finished film, though Amblin Entertainment is still credited as the production company.
 Spielberg admitted that the film "wasn't really released," but wouldn't say more than that.
 Asked to comment on Spielberg's hesitance to release the film, director Kevin Reynolds' agent simply responded: "He's tired of talking about Steven Spielberg, and he's busy."

 Reception

 In her review of Fandango for The New York Times, Janet Maslin praised Kevin Reynolds' "way with the sight gags and off-the-wall humor that make this a notable debut.
 And he brings a good deal of feeling to the moments in which the film's twin specters – Vietnam and maturity – intrude upon the frantic festivities."
 The Globe and Mail also praised the direction: "Reynolds shows an uncanny confidence with the camera, a sureness which is backed up by a powerful visual sensitivity and an ear for language, especially the vernacular of Texas, where the film is set."

 Leonard Maltin called Fandango "fresh and likeable, if uneven."
 Quentin Tarantino reportedly described Fandango as "one of the best directorial debuts" in the history of cinema, and is quoted as saying, "I saw Fandango five times at the movie theatre and it only played for a fucking week, all right?"

+Critics praised Kevin Costner and Judd Nelson for their performances in the 1985 cult classic film.